Possible Charges in California Road Rage Incidents

 Review of Best Strategy to Fight the Case

-The first thing you want to do is if you or a loved one is charged in one of these incidences in LA County or any of the other Valley courts or anywhere in, for that matter, in the 38 courts.
+The first thing you should do is find out if you or a loved one is charged in one of these incidences in LA County, any of the other Valley courts, or anywhere else in the 38 courts.

 I've been to all of the courts.
-I know the Los Angeles County and San Fernando Valley very well because my office in Encino caters to many cases that get charged in Van Nuys and San Fernando.
-You're going to want to sit down with somebody like me, give me your side of the story, and let me know what happened in the road rage incident.
+I know Los Angeles County and the San Fernando Valley very well because my office in Encino handles many cases that get charged in Van Nuys and San Fernando.
+You'll want to sit down with somebody like me, give me your side of the story, and let me know what happened in the road rage incident.

-Sometimes the police and prosecutors don't have the correct, accurate information.
-Sometimes there's information out there that can be helpful to you:
+Sometimes, the police and prosecutors need to have the correct, accurate information.
+Sometimes, there's information out there that can be helpful to you:

-But, many times, they don't know that because sometimes people will become involved in these road rage incidences.
-They'll be an accident, for example, and what will end up happening is the person will leave the scene, the other party will call the police, and now they're the only one left to tell the story, and you don't get to tell your story.
+But many times, they don't know that because sometimes people become involved in these road rage incidents.
+There'll be an accident, for example, and what will end up happening is that the person will leave the scene, the other party will call the police, and now they're the only one left to tell the story, and you don't get to tell your story.

 Seeking Best Possible Outcome on Road Rage Case

-Let's talk about what honestly happened so I can figure out what the best course of action is.
-I've been doing this a long time.
-I know how to deal with these cases, whether it's road rage, a hit-and-run case — it doesn't matter.
+Let's talk about what honestly happened so I can figure out the best course of action.
+I've been doing this for a long time.
+I know how to deal with these cases, whether it's road rage or a hit-and-run case—it doesn't matter.

-This means putting together a mitigation package, keeping you out of jail, keeping you out of prison, and doing everything possible to save your rights, freedom, and reputation.
+This means putting together a mitigation package, keeping you out of jail, and doing everything possible to save your rights, freedom, and reputation.
 Hedding Law Firm is located in Los Angeles County, and we offer a free case evaluation.

 Related: